Greg Boyer (water polo): Post-playing career

-Hall of Fame recognition
+Legacy

 Boyer is a member of the Class of 1998 USA Water Polo Hall of Fame and was inducted July 17, 1999.

 He's also in the UCSB Gaucho Athletic Hall of Fame twice, being named once individually and once as a member of the 1979 NCAA Championship men's water polo team.

 Boyer shot

-Among his lasting records and achievements, Greg Boyer is credited with the creation of the "Boyer shot".
-This water polo move incorporates a quick, lateral movement coupled with a shot in order to get around opposing defenders' arms and catch goalkeepers off guard.
+Among his lasting records and achievements, Greg Boyer is credited with creating the "Boyer shot".
+This water polo move incorporates a quick, lateral movement coupled with a shot to get around opposing defenders' arms and catch goalkeepers off guard.